api3dao/old-api3-docs/docs/airnode/v0.6/reference/deployment-files/config-json.md

 [<InfoBtnBlue/>](../../grp-providers/guides/build-an-airnode/configuring-airnode.md#fulfillmentgaslimit)
 (required) - The maximum gas limit allowed when Airnode responds to a request.
-If exceeded the request is marked as failed.
+If exceeded, the request is marked as failed and will not be repeated during Airnode's next run cycle.

 ### `blockHistoryLimit`